Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 DS questions at medium difficulty should take 90 to 150 seconds.
 The GMAT Focus Data Insights section gives you 45 minutes for 20 questions.
 If still unsure at 2 minutes, eliminate using AD/BCE and make your best guess.
 Time management is itself a skill the exam tests.

 Yes.
 In Yes/No Data Sufficiency questions, a consistent “no” is just as sufficient as a consistent “yes.”
-Sufficiency means the statement eliminates all ambiguity and leads to one definitive answer.
-A statement that always proves the answer is “no” fully answers the question.
+Sufficiency means the statement eliminates all ambiguity.
 The mistake many test-takers make is assuming that “sufficient” means the answer must be “yes.”

 Curious how your DS accuracy translates to your overall score?
 Understanding GMAT scoring helps you prioritise which question types to focus on most in your prep window.